acquia/blt/docs/CONTRIBUTING.md

 ./vendor/bin/robo release:test
 ```

+Note that this requires the following:
+- Four local MySQL databases available with drupal, drupal2, drupal3, and drupal4 as the db names
-Note that this requires a local MySQL database available with drupal as the db name, username, and password.
-It also requires the PHP MySQL extension to be enabled.
-Finally, it may be sensitive to MySQL version.
+- A MySQL user with access to the above, with drupal as the username and password.
+It may be sensitive to MySQL version.
 In newer versions of MySQL (8+), you may need to set the user password like so: `alter user 'drupal'@'localhost' identified with mysql_native_password by 'drupal';`.
+- The PHP MySQL extension to be enabled.
+- Chromedriver in order to run `@group drupal` tests.
+- You may want to exclude `@group requires-vm`.

 ## PHPUnit